 The Reverend Jill V. Isola has been joyfully serving as Pastor here at Northminster since November of 2017.
 She is a native of Northern New Jersey, just outside of New York City, but has also spent time serving God in Michigan, Virginia, and South Carolina.
 She is a graduate of Hope College in Holland, MI and Union Presbyterian Seminary in Richmond, VA.
 Together, she and her husband Andrew have 9 siblings and 12 nieces and nephews.
 Also important to their family are their two dogs, Dutch and Claudia Jean.
 Jill is passionate about anything related to hospitality and loves to gather around a common table to share food and fellowship.

-Sofia grew up in Asheville, NC with her parents and brother, and lived in Boulder, CO briefly.
-Serving at Northminster since September 2021, she handles the day-to-day administrative and operational functions of the church.
-She likes to spend her free time skateboarding, doing arts and crafts, reading, listening to music, and being outdoors.
-Her and her husband are fur-parents to 2 cats as well as a dog.
+Marisa grew up in Mooresville, NC and currently lives in Lenoir.
+Serving at Northminster since November 2022, she handles the day-to-day administrative and operational functions of the church.
+She likes to spend her free time reading, writing, and enjoying nature.
+Her and her husband have 2 dogs and 3 cats.

 Ruth has helped lead worship from the organ since 1982.
 Her training comes from a lifetime of piano and organ lessons culminating in organ and vocal study at Campbell College.
 She studied organ with Susan Horton.
 While at Campbell she was also a member of the Touring Choir and Chamber Choir.
 In addition to playing the organ at Northminster, Ruth sings in the choir and plays in the Handbell choir which she started.
 She has been a resident of Hickory since 1976, has two adult children, 5 grandchildren, and 3 cats.